liamrlawrence/crayons.nvim/README.md

 ```

 ### Adding Special Themes
-Special themes are ones that have a single variant and you want to assign unique settings, such as transparency and a specific keybindings.
-You can configure special themes in the `special_themes` section of the setup:
+Special themes are ones that have a single variant and you want to assign unique settings, such as transparency and a specific keybinding.
 ```lua
 require("crayons").setup({
     special_themes = {